Sketching sparse low-rank matrices with near-optimal sample- and time-complexity using message passing: Introduction

 Several authors have investigated sketching schemes for sparse matrices \cite{wimalajeewa2013recovery,dasarathy2015sketching}, and simultaneously sparse and low-rank matrices \cite{lee2018near,oymak2015simultaneously,bahmani2016nearopt, ma2014adaptive}.
 Moreover, \cite{chen2015exact, bahmani2015sketching} studied the related problem of recovering a sparse low-rank covariance matrix from rank-1 sketches of a sample covariance (the sketching matrices $\bA_1, \ldots, \bA_m$ are rank-1).
-The recovery algorithms in all these works (usually based on convex programming) have running time that is polynomial in $n$; the sample complexity also depends at least logarithmically on $n$.
+The recovery algorithms in all these works are based on convex or non-convex optimization, and have running time polynomial in $n$.
+The sample complexity also depends at least logarithmically on $n$.
+The signal models considered in the works vary, some noise-free and others with additive noise.
+We refer the reader to Table \ref{tab:noiseless} (noiseless case) and Table \ref{tab:noisy} (noisy case) for a summary of existing works in comparison to our work.

+We remark that our scheme is similar in spirit to the algorithm in \cite{bahmani2015sketching, bahmani2016nearopt}, which exploits the sparsity and low-rank structure in different stages.
+The scheme in \cite{bahmani2015sketching, bahmani2016nearopt} uses a nested linear sketching operator, with one part being a restricted isometry for low-rank matrices and the other a restricted isometry for sparse matrices.
+The recovery algorithm, based on convex programming, correspondingly has two stages, one for low-rank estimation and the other sparse estimation.
+The sample complexity of the scheme is $\bigo(rk \log(n/k))$ which is similar to the $\bigo(rk^2\log(n/k))$ required by our scheme in the noisy setting.
+However the recovery algorithm is less robust to noise and significantly slower than ours, as evidenced by the numerical experiments in Section \ref{sec:noisy_comparison}.

 The problem of estimating sparse eigenvectors has also been widely studied in the context of sparse PCA \cite{zou2006sparse, johnstone2009consistency,AminiWain09,BirnbaumSPCA13}.
 In these works, the principal eigenvector of the population covariance matrix is assumed to be sparse.
 The goal is to recover the principal eigenvector from the sample covariance matrix.
 This is distinct from the sketching problem considered here.